Tax Guide for Self-Employed Hairdressers & Barbers

 Tools: Scissors and Clippers

 Professional hairdressing scissors range from £100 to £600+.
 Clippers (Wahl, Andis, BaByliss Pro), dryers (Parlux Digitalyon), and straighteners are all deductible.
 Tools wear out and get replaced — track each purchase.
+Higher-value kit can also be claimed through capital allowances if you prefer to spread the deduction.

 Expenses You Can't Claim